 |

-Maintenance of cost records under subsection (1) of Section 148 of the Companies Act, 2013.
+Maintenance of cost records under sub-Section (1) of Section 148 of the Companies Act, 2013.

 |

-Pursuant to the provisions of Section 148(1) of the Companies Act, 2013 read with Companies (Cost Records and Audit) Rules, 2014, the Company was required to maintain cost records.
+Pursuant to the provisions of Section 148(1) of the Companies Act, 2013 read with Companies (Cost Records and Audit) Rules, 2014, the Company is required to maintain cost records.
 Accordingly, the Company has duly prepared and maintained the Cost Records as mandated by the Central Government.

 |